upbe-predictiva/seqtag-keras/README.md

 1. Anago's installation comes with ELMo, allennlp and some other stuff, which are not needed for the intended use cases of this repo (mainly DeepSegment).
 2. It's not easy to include a git repo link as a requirement in setup.py while publishing to PyPi.
 So, this module is renamed to seqtag-keras.

-# Full credit and thanks for this repo goes to https://github.com/Hironsan/ and https://github.com/chakki-works/ .
+**Full credit and thanks for the original implementation of this repo goes to https://github.com/Hironsan/ and https://github.com/chakki-works/ . **